sudosoph/docs/content/developer-workflow/tutorials/loading-your-setup-into-the-developer-pop.md

 {{< figure src="/docs/images/dev/import-env.gif" title="Import ENV" >}}

 {{% notice tip %}}
 To Import an Application and its Environments you must be invited as a User for that Account.
-This is done via Aperture: Account > Manage Users > Invite User.
+This is done via Section Console: Account > Manage Users > Invite User.
 {{% /notice %}}

 #### (b) Configure the service manually